tkrajina/git-plus/README.md

  * **git old-branches** find old/unused branches
  * **git recent** list branches ordered by last commit time

+## Installation

+Add this directory to your $PATH:

+    export PATH=$PATH:/path/to/git-plus

+On OSX using brew:

+    brew install git-plus

+Or using pip:

+    pip install git-plus

 ## Git multi

 If you have repositories ~/projects/repository1, ~/projects/repository2, ~/projects/repository3, ~/projects/repository4, ...
 First go to: